leiliu2015/HLM-Nbody/README.md

 ```
 $ gnuplot -persist tric_a.gnu
 ```
 The approximate running time in each directory and their corresponding figure indices in our [preprint]() are listed in the following table for your reference.
-Notice that the running time is relatively long in the last two directories, since the same genomic region will be modeled 32 times with different choices in the optimization process of {*k<sub>ij</sub>*}.
-Those 32 models are then compared to determine the best choice for training other examples.
+The running time is relatively long in the last two directories, as the same genomic region is modeled 32 times with different choices in the process of training {*k<sub>ij</sub>*}.
+Those 32 models are then compared to determine the best choice to train other examples.

 | Directory | Running Time /min | Figure |
 | --------- | ------------------ | -------|